zoctobere/la-mulana-web-tracker/README.md

 # la-mulana-web-tracker
-A web-based tracker for La Mulana Randomizer
+A web-based tracker for La Mulana Randomizer.

+Lots of code adapted from allibear17's Legend of Zelda Location Tracker (https://github.com/allibear17/Legend-of-Zelda-Location-Tracker)

+This tracker is meant to be an alternative to the Windows-only auto-tracker for use on any operating system via your web browser.

+You can use the tracker without downloading here: https://zoctobere.github.io/la-mulana-web-tracker/